robinsoncptdit/rosary-hugo/content/_index.md

 front_more_button_url: /docs/RENTAL-form.pdf
 front_last_bg_img: img/ol-heaven.jpeg
 front_last_heading: 'No'
+front_last_text_lead: 'Learn about our Mission Parish in Fountain, FL'
 front_last_text: >-
   Our Lady Queen of Peace is a strong community in Fountain, FL that Fr.
 Brown serves.
 We would love for you to visit if you are